hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_storage_mp_b10000/index.md

  <br /><sup>2</sup> = Please see [Peer Persistence Configuration](#peer_persistence_configuration) for more platform details.
 </small>

+!!! important
+    Migrating `PersistentVolumes` between protocols is currently not documented and is discouraged until further notice.

 ### User Role Requirements

 The CSP requires access to a user with either `edit` or the `super` role.
 It's recommended to use the `edit` role for security best practices.